-Today, thanks to early access to care and advances in HIV drug treatment, being an HIV-positive child is not nearly as dire as it once was.
-And with more information quickly emerging with respect to how HIV-positive children should be treated, we can expect the success rate to improve significantly.
+Today, thanks to early access to care and advances in HIV drug treatment, being a child living with HIV is not nearly as dire as it once was.
+And with more information quickly emerging with respect to how children living with HIV should be treated, we can expect the success rate to improve significantly.

 Nonetheless, caring for a child who is HIV positive comes with many challenges.
 HIV, even during the earliest stages of infection, can severely affect a child’s development, whether related to physical growth, psychological evolvement, or emotional well-being.

 Children have different immune systems than adults.
 HIV rapidly impairs a child’s immune system ability to control common childhood infections, such as bacterial-associated lung and ear infections and viral infections like chicken pox.
 HIV also prevents the immune system from producing memory cells which, in adults, help ward off life-threatening infections like Pneumocystis pneumonia (PCP), Mycobacterium avium complex (MAC), and cytomegalovirus (CMV).
-What’s more, many HIV-positive children are born to mothers who abused alcohol and/or drugs while pregnant, which can worsen problems caused by HIV infection.
+What’s more, many children living with HIV are born to mothers who abused alcohol and/or drugs while pregnant, which can worsen problems caused by HIV infection.

-Researchers have shown that HIV-positive babies tend to have higher viral loads than adults.
+Researchers have shown that babies with HIV tend to have higher viral loads than adults.
 As a result, the lessons we have learned about treating adults with HIV hold true for children infected with the virus: a powerful combination of drugs should be used to lower a child’s viral load to the lowest possible level.

 Are HIV meds safe for children?